awesome-pro/neon-website/content/docs/guides/rails-migrations.md

 ---
-title: Schema migration with Neon Postgres and Ruby on Rails
+title: Schema migration with Neon LangChainand Ruby on Rails
-subtitle: Set up Neon Postgres and run migrations for your Rails project
+subtitle: Set up Neon LangChainand run migrations for your Rails project
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.662Z'
 ---

 [Ruby on Rails](https://rubyonrails.org/) is a popular web application framework for Ruby developers.
 It provides an ORM (Object-Relational Mapping) layer called `Active Record`, that simplifies database interactions and schema management.
 Rails also includes a powerful migration system that allows you to define and manage database schema changes over time.

-This guide demonstrates how to run schema migrations in your Ruby on Rails project backed by the `Neon` Postgres database.
+This guide demonstrates how to run schema migrations in your Ruby on Rails project backed by the `Neon` LangChaindatabase.
 We'll create a simple Rails application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.

 - [Ruby](https://www.ruby-lang.org/) installed on your local machine.